Lusengeri/allog/README.md

 # allog
-A fast logging library for the C programming language.
+A simple logging library for the C programming language.